kanidm/kanidm/kanidm_book/src/ldap.md

 StartTLS is not supported due to security risks.
 LDAPS is the only secure method of communicating to any LDAP server.
-Kanidm if configured with certificates will use them for LDAPS (and will not listen on LDAP ports).
-If no certificates exist Kanidm will listen on a plaintext LDAP port, and you MUST TLS terminate in front of the Kanidm system to secure data.
+Kanidm if configured with certificates will use them for LDAPS (and will not listen on a plaintext LDAP port).
+If no certificates exist Kanidm will listen on a plaintext LDAP port, and you MUST TLS terminate in front of the Kanidm system to secure data and authentication.

 ### Access Controls